Your No-Nonsense Guide to NCL Drink Packages

 The NCL Soda Package is a great option for those who don’t drink alcohol and want to save money.
 For $12.50 per person, per day (including gratuity), you’ll get unlimited fountain drinks, which can quickly add value—especially when individual cups of fountain soda cost $3–$4 each.
 The package easily pays for itself if you drink just 2–3 sodas daily.

-If you’re debating between the Soda Package and the More at Sea Unlimited Open Bar, here’s how the costs compare: the Soda Package costs approximately $87.50 per person for a 7-day cruise, while the Unlimited Open Bar Package for More at Sea guests costs about $210 (gratuities included).
+If you’re debating between the Soda Package and the Free at Sea Unlimited Open Bar, here’s how the costs compare: the Soda Package costs approximately $87.50 per person for a 7-day cruise.
+In comparison, the Unlimited Open Bar Package for More at Sea guests costs about $210 (gratuities included).
 For an additional $122.50, the Unlimited Open Bar includes not only soda but also mocktails, fruity vacation drinks, and alcoholic beverages up to $15.

 Ultimately, your choice depends on your drinking habits and preferences, so take a moment to calculate which option works best for your budget.